Pranav9594/CampHub/README.md

 # CampHub

-A clean, responsive **college file storage web application** built with **Flask, Supabase, HTML, CSS, and JavaScript**.
+A clean and responsive **college file storage and management web application** built with **Flask, Supabase, HTML, CSS, and JavaScript**.

-College Storage provides students with a simple platform to upload, organize, search, download, and manage their academic files in one place.
+CampHub provides students with a simple platform to upload, organize, search, download, and manage their academic files in one place.

 ## ✨ Features